Important: We may review your changes for quality before we publish them, so the changes may delay the updates on Google Search and Maps.

-Let your customers know whether your food business offers takeout, delivery, no-contact delivery, curbside pickup, or has stopped providing dine-in service.
-Add or edit the "Dine-in," "Takeout," "Delivery," "No-contact delivery," and "Curbside pickup" attributes on Google My Business.
+Let your customers know whether your food business offers takeaway, delivery, no-contact delivery, kerbside pick-up or has stopped providing eat-in service.
+Add or edit the 'Eat-in', 'Takeaway', 'Delivery', 'No-contact delivery' and 'Kerbside pick-up' attributes on Google My Business.
 Learn more about how you can edit attributes.

-Tip: When customers search for your food business, your Business Profile will prominently show which dining options you currently support: “Dine-in,” “Takeout,” “Delivery,” or “Curbside pickup.”
-Supported options will have a “✓” and non-supported options will have an “x.”
-These options display prominently only after you update the "Dine-in" attribute to True or False.
+Tip: When customers search for your food business, your Business Profile will prominently show which dining options you currently support: 'Eat-in', 'Takeaway', 'Delivery' or 'Kerbside pick-up'.
+Supported options will have a '✓' and non-supported options will have an 'x'.
+These options display prominently only after you update the 'Eat-in' attribute to True or False.

 Use attributes to let customers know about the safety measures in place at your business.
 Health and safety attributes include:

 - Appointment required

 - Reservations required

 Important: Posts that include a phone number may be rejected.